opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 where :math:`\mathrm{rodrigues}` denotes a rotation vector to a rotation matrix transformation, and :math:`\mathrm{rodrigues}^{-1}` denotes the inverse transformation.
 See :ref:`Rodrigues` for details.

-Also, the functions can compute the derivatives of the output vectors with regards to the input vectors (see :ref:`matMulDeriv` ).
+Also, the functions can compute the derivatives of the output vectors with regards to the input vectors (see :ocv:func:`matMulDeriv` ).
-The functions are used inside :ref:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains a matrix multiplication.
+The functions are used inside :ocv:func:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains a matrix multiplication.

 computeCorrespondEpilines
 -----------------------------
+For points in an image of a stereo pair, computes the corresponding epilines in the other image.

 .. ocv:function:: void computeCorrespondEpilines( InputArray points, int whichImage, InputArray F, OutputArray lines )

-    For points in an image of a stereo pair, computes the corresponding epilines in the other image.
+.. ocv:cfunction:: void cvComputeCorrespondEpilines( const CvMat* points, int whichImage, const CvMat* F, CvMat* lines)

+.. ocv:pyoldfunction:: cv.ComputeCorrespondEpilines(points, whichImage, F, lines) -> None

     :param points: Input points.  :math:`N \times 1`  or  :math:`1 \times N`  matrix of type  ``CV_32FC2``  or  ``vector<Point2f>`` .

     :param whichImage: Index of the image (1 or 2) that contains the  ``points`` .

-    :param F: Fundamental matrix that can be estimated using  :ref:`findFundamentalMat`         or  :ref:`StereoRectify` .
+    :param F: Fundamental matrix that can be estimated using  :ocv:func:`findFundamentalMat`         or  :ocv:func:`StereoRectify` .

     :param lines: Output vector of the epipolar lines corresponding to the points in the other image.
 Each line :math:`ax + by + c=0`  is encoded by 3 numbers  :math:`(a, b, c)` .